Authored By: Legal Aid Services of Oregon

 What kinds of termination notices can a landlord give me?

-In all cases, a landlord cannot retaliate or discriminate against you by giving you a no-cause notice, as explained in the resources ‘Discrimination Against Tenants’ and ‘Retaliation by a Landlord’ on this website.
+Remember, in all cases, a landlord cannot retaliate or discriminate against you by giving you a no-cause notice, as explained in the resources ‘Discrimination Against Tenants’ and ‘Retaliation by a Landlord’ on this website.
 If you live in a mobile home park or some kinds of federally-subsidized housing, the landlord may not be able to use a no-cause notice.
 ORS 90.427.

 If your rental agreement is for a fixed term, your landlord may give you a 30-day for-cause notice (33 days if mailed and not posted) with the opportunity to fix the problem within the term of the agreement.
 The notice must describe a material violation of the rental agreement done by you, your household members or your guest.
 If the problem in the notice is “ongoing” (an unauthorized roommate, for example), you are entitled to at least 14 days to fix the problem.
 If the problem is “not ongoing” (a loud party, for example), your landlord may require you to immediately fix the problem.

-If you cause the same problem within six months after receiving a 30-day for-cause notice, the landlord may give a 10-day notice (13 days if mailed and not posted) without allowing you any time to fix the problem.
+If you cause the same problem within six months after receiving a 30-day for-cause notice, the landlord may give a 10-day notice (13 days if mailed and not posted) without allowing you any time to fix the problem

 If you rent week-to-week, your landlord may give you a 7-day for-cause notice (10 days if mailed and not posted), with an opportunity to fix the problem in 4 days.
 If you cause the same problem within six months, the landlord may give you a 4-day notice without allowing you to fix the problem.
 ORS 90.392.